 In addition to ORAC analysis, NMI (the National Measuring Institute) also has the capability of analysing a range of other compounds known to have antioxidant properties.
 These include Vitamins, such as Vitamin E, Vitamin C and Carotenes

 The measure is expressed (generally in Vitamin E equivalents but can be Vitamin C equivalents) in uMol Trolox equivalents (TE) per litre/kg.
-An example is the Edenvale Shiraz has 46,500uMole/litre, which is very high.
-Generally above 50,000uMole/litre is high, above 15,000uMole /litre is medium and below 15,000uMole/litre is considered low.
-Reference: National Measurement Institute – South Melbourne Laboratories .
+An example is that Edenvale Shiraz has 30,200uMol/litre.
+Generally above 50,000uMol/litre is high, above 15,000uMol/litre is medium and below 15,000uMol/litre is considered low.
+Reference: National Measurement Institute – South Melbourne Laboratories.